145 E. Flagler Street,

 4 people favorited this theater

 The Miami Theatre had a total seating capacity of 1,860, with 600 of these in the balcony.
 The lobby area gave the appearance of a giant fish aquarium.
-The theater building included a restaurant which could be entered either from Flagler Street or from inside the lobby.
+The theatre building included a restaurant which could be entered either from Flagler Street or from inside the lobby.

 The Wometco chain closed the Miami Theatre in 1979, and it was afterward converted into a shopping center.